yl3832/MSKCC-Medical_Images/README.md

 ![image](./figs/2.png)
 ![image](./figs/9.png)
-        Below shows an example of the sharp, blurred, deblurred images (from left to right).
+        Below shows an example of the deblurred and blurry images (from left to right).

 ```